On the total volume of the double hyperbolic space: Introduction

 \begin{theorem} \emph{(Schl\"{a}fli differential formula for $\mathbb{DH}^n$)} For $n\ge 2$, let $P$ be a polytope in $\mathbb{DH}^n$ that does not contain any ideal vertices, and for each $(n-2)$-dimensional face $F$, let $\theta_F$ be the dihedral angle at $F$.
 Then for $\kappa=-1$,

 where the sum is taken over all $(n-2)$-faces $F$ of $P$.
 For $n-2=0$, $V_0(F)$ is the number of points in $F$. \end{theorem}

-An \emph{ideal vertex} of $P$ is an ideal point on $P$ such that it is also an intersection of the boundaries of some of the closed half-spaces that form $P$.
+If the intersection of $P$ and the faces of some of the closed half-spaces (that form $P$) is a point on $\partial\mathbb{H}^n$, we call it an \emph{ideal vertex} (see Figure~\ref{figure_ideal} for an illustration using the upper half-space model).
+The main reason for excluding ideal vertices in Theorem~\ref{theorem_schlafli} is to simplify the proof.
 To some extent, we were expecting a \SDF{} for $\mathbb{DH}^n$ first, and then used it as a guideline to properly introduce a volume on polytopes in $\mathbb{DH}^n$.
 We also have the following finiteness result.

 \begin{theorem} \emph{(Uniform boundedness of $V_n(P)$ for a fixed $m$)} Let $P$ be a polytope in $\mathbb{DH}^n$ and be the intersection of at most $m$ half-spaces in $\mathbb{DH}^n$, then

 \end{theorem}